NVRC's art display program offers opportunities for local artists to showcase their work.

 When to apply

 There are two intakes each year and the art will be displayed for a six-month period.
-Display periods are mid-February to mid-August and mid-August to mid-February.
-The intakes are:- The first Tuesday in July for artwork exhibited from August to February and
+Display periods are mid-February to mid-August and mid-August to mid-February.- The application deadline for artwork exhibited from February to August: the first Wednesday in January.

 Selection criteria